 - Detoxification & Cleansing

 - Remineralizing the Body

-I’ll let you make the decision for yourself one which is better.
-Epsom salts is much cheaper, but if it don’t work….
+I’ll let you decide for yourself one which is better.
+Epsom salt detox baths are much cheaper, but if they don’t work….

 Detox baths and pregnancy:

 Are Epsom salt detox baths or Real Salt detox baths safe during pregnancy?

 I tend to err on the side of caution, but I have been taking Real Salt detox baths while pregnant.
 There are a few things that need to be changed though.